 Clothing-optional hot springs, also known as nude or naturist hot springs, offer a unique approach to experiencing the therapeutic benefits of hot potting while enjoying the freedom of being naked in a natural setting.

 The majority of hot springs where nude is the norm typically have signs posted warning potential soak seekers of ‘bare’ habitat.
-While some may feel hesitant or uncomfortable with the idea of being naked in public, many soak seekers find that the experience of soaking naturally without clothing can be both liberating and rejuvenating.
+While some may feel hesitant or uncomfortable with the idea of being naked in public, many hot springers find that soaking naturally without clothing complements the experience.

 Another benefit of clothing-optional hot springing is that your swimsuit won’t be transferring harmful detergent into the water.